 - a record of the current title is on the Secretary of State's computer system.

 Michigan residents who are temporarily out-of-state may obtain a duplicate title by mail.
-Contact the Department's Out-of-State Resident Services Unit at (517) 322-1473 for assistance.
+Contact the Department's Special Services Branch at 517-322-1473 for assistance.